Who We Are

 Marion Rogerson – Chair of SENSORY PEOPLE

-Marion is registered with the Health & Care Professions Council (HCPC) as an Occupational Therapist (OT), is married with two grown up daughters and has two grandchildren.
-She gained her Post Gradate Certificate in Sensory Integration in 2019 and has been volunteering for the charity as a clinician and managerially since its inception in 2015.
-Passionate about “early intervention” and “investing to save,” she believes that all children should be given an opportunity to fulfil their potential whatever challenges they face – after working for 35 years in various roles in the NHS, Civil Service and with Local Authorities, she is now enjoying working on a 1:1 basis and in small groups using (Ayres) Sensory Integration Therapy with children and their families.
+Marion is registered with the Health & Care Professions Council (HCPC) as an Occupational Therapist (OT)she is married with two grown up daughters and has two grandchildren.
+Marion gained her Post Gradate Certificate in Sensory Integration in 2019 and has been volunteering for the charity as a clinician and managerially since its inception in 2015.
+Passionate about “early intervention” and “investing to save” Marion believes that all children should be given an opportunity to fulfil their potential whatever challenges they face – after working for 35 years in various roles in the NHS, Civil Service and with Local Authorities, she is now enjoying working on a 1:1 basis and in small groups using (Ayres) Sensory Integration Therapy with children and their families.

 Julie Grainger – Trustee

-Julie has been an Occupational Therapist for over 20 years and worked mainly in older adult mental health services, both inpatient and on the community and is currently employed by Dudley Council as a community OT.
-Julie became a trustee of the charity after her grandson, who has a diagnosis of autism and sensory processing disorder, received numerous sessions of sensory integration therapy and witnessed the beneficial outcomes that followed.
+Julie has been an Occupational Therapist for over 20 years.
+She has worked mainly in older adult mental health services, both inpatient and in the community and is currently employed by Dudley Council as a community OT.
+Julie became a Trustee of the charity after her grandson, who has a diagnosis of Autism and Sensory Processing Disorder, received numerous sessions of sensory integration therapy and witnessed the beneficial outcomes that followed.

 Jo Corcoron – Trustee

-My son has benefited greatly from the Cool Kids program and from Sensory Integration Therapy.
-Having seen those benefits first hand, I am delighted to now be a Trustee for the charity to help it grow and benefit as many children and their families as possible.
+Jo’s son has benefited greatly from the Cool Kids programme and from Sensory Integration Therapy.
+Having seen those benefits first hand, she was delighted to become a Trustee for the charity to help it grow and benefit as many children and their families as possible.

 Joy High – Trustee